Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 Video calls and digital collaboration tools

-This means location is no longer a barrier.
 You can work for a company or client in another country without ever meeting them physically.

 3. The Real Difference That Matters

-The biggest difference between traditional jobs and online work is not the job itself—it’s control.
+The biggest difference between traditional jobs and online work is not the job itself, it’s control.

 In online work: